-Ghana firms ties with Equatorial Guinea - Ghana Business News — Nigeria Today
+Ghana firms ties with Equatorial Guinea - Ghana News Agency — Nigeria Today

 Ghana firms ties with Equatorial Guinea

-President Nana Addo Dankwa Akufo-Addo said his three-day visit to Equatorial Guinea is to strengthen existing ties and explore areas of co-operation to the mutual benefit of the people.
-He noted that for several decades, both nations, at the diplomatic …
+Accra, Aug.
+22, GNA – President Nana Addo Dankwa Akufo-Addo said his three-day visit to Equatorial Guinea is to strengthen existing ties and explore areas of co-operation to the mutual benefit of the people.
+He noted that for several decades, both …

 President Akufo-Addo Visits Equatorial Guinea